christianklausML/christianklausml.github.io/index.md

 ## Deep Learning.

-### Computer Vision: Semantic Segmentation of Satellite imagery for Roofs
+### Computer Vision: Semantic Segmentation of Satellite Imagery for Roofs

 Notebook objectives

 * Implement a model for semantic segmentation using the library TernausNet which uses pretrained UNet models
-* Perform binary segmentation of sattelite imagery to detect roofs which could be used for photovoltaic.
+* Perform binary segmentation of satellite imagery to detect roofs which could be used for photovoltaic.

 [google colab](https://colab.research.google.com/drive/16pKjSDiZp_uAYvWkcEZzJrCe55vyQEFs?usp=sharing)